 They know the experience will adapt to their pace.

-That confidence is why premium golf tournament hospitality has become essential for many groups visiting Augusta during tournament week.
+That confidence is why Augusta golf hospitality has become such an important part of the week for many visitors.

-During tournament week in Augusta, hospitality experiences generally fall into two categories: standard hospitality and fully immersive hospitality.
+During tournament week, hospitality experiences generally fall into two categories: standard hospitality and immersive hospitality.

-While both may be described broadly as golf tournament hospitality, the difference lies in how much of the overall experience they are designed to support.
+While both offer a place to gather, the difference lies in how much of the day they are designed to support — and how the experience feels.

 - Basic food and beverage offerings